 Can protein shakes affect milk production negatively?

 On the flip side, there is a potential for protein shakes to hurt your milk supply.
-If a mother is having too many protein shakes and not getting enough calories from other sources, there’s potential for her to drop below the amount of calories she needs to sustain her milk supply.
+If a mother has too many protein shakes and does not get enough calories from other sources, there’s potential for her to drop below the number of calories she needs to sustain her milk supply.

 Dangers of too much protein

 While protein is one of the vital nutrients you need to have in your diet, there certainly are some dangers that can come from too much protein.